Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Resonance driving terms and chaos indicators

-In a storage ring, a single particle's motion is governed by a Hamiltonian $H$ defined by its lattice. $H$, when expanded, has terms like:
+In a storage ring, a single particle's motion is governed by the Hamiltonian $H$, which is defined by the accelerator lattice. $H$, when expanded, has terms like:

 where $H_2$ represents all quadratic monomial terms to represent the linearized motion.
-The higher order terms $H_{n\ge3}$ are mainly generated by nonlinear magnetic fields such as sextupoles, octupoles etc. When performing a normal form analysis through the Lie algebraic expansion~\cite{dragt1982lectures,chao2020lectures}, resonance terms can be formulated as perturbations to $H_2$

-where $r_{x,y}^{\pm}=\sqrt{J_{x,y}}e^{\pm i\phi_{x,y}}$ are the eigen-modes (also referred to as the resonance basis) of the linear motion $H_2$; $J_{x,y}-\phi_{x,y}$ are linear action-angle variables; $a,b,c,d,e$ are non-negative integers.
-When tune $\nu_{x,y}$ satisfies a resonance condition $(a-b)\nu_x+(c-d)\nu_y=n\ge 3$, the corresponding coefficient $h_{abcd,e}$, quantify how strongly the RDT $\ket{abcd,e}$ is being driven.
-The geometric terms with $e=0$ are often related to on-momentum DA, and other $e\neq0$ chromatic terms can affect the off-momentum motion and determine the LMA eventually.
-Even linear tune might stay far away from a specific resonance, ADD terms, such as $h_{2200,0},h_{1111,0},h_{0022,0}$, can push the tune to match the resonant condition at certain amplitudes.
-Then particle motions is driven to be chaotic, even unbounded.
+The higher order terms $H_{n\ge3}$ are mainly generated by nonlinear magnetic fields such as sextupoles, octupoles, and other nonlinear magnets.
+When nonlinear effect is sufficiently weak, through a normal form analysis ~\cite{dragt1982lectures,chao2020lectures}, $H_{n\ge3}$ terms are formulated as perturbations to $H_2$~\cite{wang2012explicit}.
+When the tune satisfies a resonance condition, the corresponding RDT quantifies how strongly the resonance is being driven.
+The geometric terms are often related to on-momentum DA, and the chromatic terms affect the off-momentum motion and ultimately determine the LMA.
+Even when the linear tune is far from a specific resonance, ADD terms can push the tune to match the resonant condition at certain amplitudes, driving the particle motion to be chaotic or even unbounded.
 The same mechanism also applies to off-energy particles with energy-dependent detuning.

 Since each specific RDT can potentially excite a corresponding nonlinear resonance, it is desirable to minimize multiple RDTs simultaneously -- particularly those of lower orders.
 However, in practice, only a limited number of them can be effectively controlled due to the finite number of available tuning knobs.
 Even so, higher-order RDTs that remain uncontrolled may still have detrimental effects on the dynamic aperture.
 In other words, only minimizing low-order RDTs is a necessary but not sufficient condition for achieving the desired DA~\cite{yang2011multiobjective}.
 As a result, comprehensive tracking simulations remain indispensable for evaluating long-term stability.